aplteam/Tatin/docs/PublishingPackages.md

 Whether you want to publish to the principal Tatin server at <https://tatin.dev> or your own Tatin Server or a Tatin Server that someone in your company runs, first you need an API key.
 "API key" is just a fancy expression for a password that is used by an application.

-API keys are only required for publishing and possibly deleting packages, but not for consuming them.
+API keys are required for publishing --- and possibly deleting --- packages, but not for consuming them.

 They are saved in the user settings --- for details see the document "Tatin User Settings".